 - Duration: will be communicated (typically 5-10 minutes) - Content: Introduction/Purpose; Problem; Solution; Business Model; Prototype; Competition; Management Team; Current Status and next steps, - Layout and form: appropriate choice, - Appearance: appropriate amount of visual elements, - Data: well researched and organized visually - Story Line: is sound; clear and convincing.

 Registration is via the Wiwi portal.

 In the seminar you will work on a project in teams of max.
 5 persons.
-Team applications are welcome but not a prerequisite for participation.
-The seminars will be held in English.
+The groups are formed in the seminar.

 Startup Experience